umn-ansible/rhel9_ansible_info/using_ansible.markdown

 permalink: /using_ansible_and_rhel9
 ---

-# Using RHEL9 and Ansible at the University of Minnesota
+# Using RHEL9 and Ansible

 Basic operations: